 Our staff will respond to your query promptly and provide detailed information to your questions.

-We have a small group at Lyngen Lodge for this exclusive Christmas program, and packed it full of adventures, relaxation, hearty local cuisine, fishing, dog sledding, Christmas traditions and if nature permits; the spectacle of the Northern Lights.
+We have a small group at Lyngen Lodge for this exclusive Christmas program, which we've packed full of adventures, relaxation, hearty local cuisine, reindeer safari, dog sledding, Christmas traditions and, if nature permits, the spectacle of the Northern Lights.
 Join us for a Christmas celebration to remember.

 - Day 1